Best Film for the Canon F-1

 - Slide film 6-8 stops

 35mm film that comes in metal canisters is used by the Canon F-1.
-The film can also be described as 135 film, and it's the most widely used type of film.
+The film can also be called 135 film, and it is the most frequently used type of film.

-120 or 220 film, used in medium format cameras, is the only other type of film you are likely to come across.
+120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to see}.

-All commercially available 35mm film for sale at this point has DX encoding on the canister.
-This will allow cameras to detect and set the ISO when the canister is loaded into the camera.
+Nearly all new 35mm film for sale at this point has DX encoding.
+This lets electronically controlled cameras to detect and set the ISO of the film canister loaded into the camera.

-DX-coding is not going to change anything for the Canon F-1 because ISO needs to be manually set.
+DX-coding won’t change anything for the Canon F-1 because ISO needs to be dialed in manually.

-You will find only a few possible choices for where to develop 35mm film.
-For a more in-depth explanation of the possibilities go to my article on Where to Develop Film.
+There are a variety of choices for where to get 35mm film processed.
+For a more detailed discussion of the options check my article on Where to Get Film Developed.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They ship the film off-site to be processed by a separate company.
-Because of this, you will not be given your developed negatives back.
+WARNING: Film does not get developed on location at big box stores and pharmacies.
+They mail film off to be developed by a separate company.
+This means that, you will not be given your processed negatives back.